Logo: SG43 Plate 77

 Plating penny reds varies from simple to difficult depending on the particular 1d red you have in front of you!
 It works like this -

 The perforated Alphabet III stars can be plated by using a combination of visually checking corner letter positions using Wiggins' 'The Plating of Alphabet II' and 'The Plating of Alphabet III' then using JB Seymour's 'The Postage Stamps of Great Britain Part 2' and Tonna's 'Penny Red Stars' which give details of marks usually not visible on the half-tone images in Wiggins' books.
-All these books are fairly easy to get hold of through Ebay or Vera Trinder Ltd in London on 0207 836 2365.
-I bought a new set of the 5 volumes of The Plating of Alphabet III for £25 from Vera Trinder so don't pay any of the inflated prices you see on the internet!
+Also, the GBPS website has images of the imprimatur registration sheets showing images of the original sheets printed which are a great way of checking corner letter positions.
 If you join the GBPS or RSPL you will be able to access their libraries.
 You will find your membership fees worth spending for this access alone.
 The GB Journal which you will receive as part of GBPS membership is also worth the membership fee on its' own.
 Specialist philatelic books can be very expensive and hard to obtain in their original form but cds and online references are very cheap.

-All earlier stamps can be plated by using Fisher/Brown's 'The Plating of the Penny 1840-1864', Seymour's 'The Postage Stamps of Great Britain' (Parts 1 & 2, Edward Proud's 'Penny Black Plates', and Litchfield's 'Guide Lines to the Penny Black' and by comparison to the registration sheets (known as "imprimaturs")which can either be bought as photographs or more conveniently on cd.
+All earlier stamps can be plated by using Fisher/Brown's 'The Plating of the Penny 1840-1864', Seymour's 'The Postage Stamps of Great Britain' (Parts 1 & 2, Edward Proud's 'Penny Black Plates', and Litchfield's 'Guide Lines to the Penny Black' and by comparison to the registration sheets (known as "imprimaturs")which can either be bought as photographs or more conveniently on cd or viewed on the GBPS website.

 I have listed below some more books which are of use but the best way to start is to sit down for a little while with someone who has done it before as the use of the Fisher Brown plating gauge which is used to measure corner letter positions is much more easily explained by someone who is familiar with it rather than just learned about from books.
 Join your local philatelic society and you will soon find someone happy to offer advice and practical knowledge based on years of experience.
 Buy some cheaper copies of positively identified plates and practice re-identifying them!

-SG Specialised Catalogue, Volume 1 (Queen Victoria) - current edition 14th 2006) is a must and is full of useful information.
+SG Specialised Catalogue, Volume 1 (Queen Victoria) part 1 - current edition 2020) is a must and is full of useful information.

 Ken Statham's 'The Essential Guide to the Great Britain Line Engraved 1d and 2d Stars 1840-1864 has a lot of detail in it and is very interesting but is so expensive that many will not be able to afford it even if they can find a set of his books!

 NPM Imprimatur photographs can also be obtained but they are quite expensive.
 The originals are stored at the British Postal Museum in London.
 They have an enormous amount of fascinating material as do the British Library.
 I think that looking at Imprimatur photographs, or decent scans of them, and comparing them with your example is pretty much the best way to positively identify stamps.
-These can now be obtained on cd at sensible prices.
+These can now be obtained on cd at sensible prices or on the GBPS wesite for free!

 Plating is one of those things that appears quite daunting at first, but gets much easier with practice.
 This is particularly true when it comes to identifying the difference between Die I and Die II and spotting the differences between the different Alphabets so don't give up - it will all fall into place!
 Also, if there's a stamp that you just can't identify as it doesn't quite fit with the varieties listed don't be tempted to dispose of it too quickly.
 It might be a new or very scarce variety!
 This is definitely one of these things where practice, if not making things perfect, as plating is not an absolute science, it certainly makes things get easier as time goes on.
 Also, don't drive yourself too crackers.
 There are some stamps that just aren't plateable!